OfficeDev/Project-REST-Basic-Operations/README.md

 To use this Project Online REST code sample, you need the following:
 * An Office 365 tenant with a Project license
 * PowerShell v4.0
-* Latest ADAL.NET library.
-It is available as a Nuget Package from [here](https://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory/)
+* Latest MSAL .Net library.
+It is available as a Nuget Package from [here](https://www.nuget.org/packages/Microsoft.Identity.Client/)
 * For the files downloaded, please run "Unblock-File *" to unblock accessing the file.

 ###Modules